microsoft/pg_paxos/README.md

 pg_paxos allows you to replicate a table across a group of servers.
 When a table is marked as replicated, pg_paxos intercepts all SQL queries on that table via the executor hooks and appends them to the Paxos log.
 Before a query is performed, preceding SQL queries in the log are executed to bring the table up-to-date.
 From the perspective of the user, the table always appears consistent, even though the physical representation of the table on disk may be behind.

 An example of setting up a replicated table on 3 servers that run on the same host (ports 5432, 9700, 9701) is given below.
-After setting up the metadata, all writes to the coordinates table are replicated to the other nodes.
+After adding the metadata on *all nodes*, all writes to the coordinates table are replicated to the other nodes.

     CREATE TABLE coordinates (
         x int,